-The outstanding balance under the ABL Facility as of January 31, 2024 was \$13.0 million and as of that date, the Company was in compliance with all debt covenants.
-In addition, as of January 31, 2024, the Company had \$1.1 million in credit line reserves and a letter of credit balance of \$8.5 million.
-As of January 31, 2024, we had \$202.3 million of available borrowing capacity under the ABL Facility.
+There was no outstanding balance under the ABL Facility as of July 31, 2024 and as of that date, the Company was in compliance with all debt covenants.
+In addition, as of July 31, 2024, the Company had \$1.1 million in credit line reserves and a letter of credit balance of \$13.9 million.
+As of July 31, 2024, we had \$210.0 million of available borrowing capacity under the ABL Facility.
 Debt issuance costs related to revolving credit facilities are capitalized and reflected as an asset in deferred financing costs in the accompanying condensed balance sheets.
-The Company had debt issuance costs related to the revolving credit facilities of \$1.7 million as of January 31, 2024.
-See Note 8 for more information on the Senior Notes and ABL Facility.
+The Company had debt issuance costs related to the revolving credit facilities of \$1.5 million as of July 31, 2024.
+See Note 8 of Part I, Item I in this document for more information on the Senior Notes and ABL Facility.